Running on the Web

 The "*obj/oauth2" object performs oAuth2 authorization with third-party Web services.
 It allows you to get authorized with Web services, such as Google, Salesforce or any Web service that uses oAuth2 authorization.

 You set up a UserID/Client with the Web service provider.
 They will provide you with a Client ID and a secret code, as well as two URLs: one to the Authorization server, and one to the Token server.
-Once you have this information, the process consists of two stages.
+Once you have this information, the process consists of two stages:

-The First stage is to have the user grant your application (based on Client ID and secret code) access to an account of the provider.
-The Second stage is where you can access the user data from the server.
 You can use the PVX Plus hosted oAuth2 agent or self-host the oAuth2 agent if you want to avoid relying on the PVX Plus servers being up.

 (Support for self-hosting the oAuth2 agent was added in PxPlus 2023.)